Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 - Rockwell - EHPE, EVPE, EHVE (1-sigma)
 - Swift Navigation - hAcc, vAcc, sAcc, rAcc, cAcc (1-sigma)
 - SiRF - EHPE, EVPE, EHVE
-  - Locosys also provide SDOS (standard deviation of speed) and VSDOS (vertical standard deviation of speed) using SiRF chipsets (1-sigma)
+  - Locosys also provide SDOS (standard deviation of speed) and VSDOS (vertical equivalent) from SiRF chipsets (1-sigma)
 - u-blox - hAcc, vAcc, sAcc, cAcc (1-sigma)

 It is also likely that SoCs from the likes of Qualcomm and Samsung provide accuracy estimates via binary protocols.